expofast/analytics/README.md

 # Expofast Analytics

-Expofast Analytics is an easy-to-use analytics library for React Native apps using Expo.
-It helps track user activity, including navigation events, user actions, app state changes, and errors, providing valuable insights into user behavior.

-This package integrates seamlessly with `expo-router` and supports event tracking via `expofast.app`, where you can monitor data in both development and production environments.
+Track your React Native app like a pro with **Expofast Analytics**.

+Get real-time 📈 insights on navigation, user actions, app state changes, and errors—all in one place.

+Works seamlessly with `expo-router` and sends events straight to [expofast.app](https://expofast.app).

+Dev mode?
+Prod mode?
+We've got both. 🚀

 ## Features